Funding from building projects

 Grant funds we currently offer for community organisations are:

 - Funding from Section 106 funding

 - Community Grant Fund

 Section 106 Planning Obligations are legal agreements between us and developers related to us granting planning permission.
 They help make development proposals acceptable when they might otherwise be unacceptable.
 They ensure that a proposed development contributes to the creation of sustainable communities, particularly through contributions towards community buildings and facilities such as affordable housing and education.

-Read how we secure Section 106 obligations.
-Planning Obligations Developer Guidance Note.
+Read how we secure Section 106 obligations in the Planning Obligations Supplementary Planning Document.

 - Thurnby and Bushby

 - Great Bowden

 - The Kibworths (Kibworth Beauchamp and Kibworth Harcourt)

 There are Section 106 Grant funds available in the following parishes.
 Applications can only be submitted for capital projects from organisations (community and voluntary groups) within these parishes.
 The funding figures below for leisure facilities have already been committed.